Energy Efficiency At Home: Attic Insulation

 Most people know that the amount and quality of insulation makes a big difference in the energy efficiency of your home.
 There are hundreds of types of insulation.
 Its efficacy is measured by R value, which is a measure of the material’s resistance to temperature.
 The higher the R value, the greater the insulating power.

-Our Energy Report Card shows you the type of insulation present and its R value, as well as the presence of Radiant Barrier and/or Air Barrier.
+Our Home Energy Evaluation shows you the type of insulation present and its R value, as well as the presence of Radiant Barrier and/or Air Barrier.